Unity Remote is a downloadable app designed to help with Android, iOSApple’s mobile operating system. More info

 Unity Remote doesn’t support multiple connected Android devices, and to resolve this, it will automatically pick the first device it finds.
 However, it is fine to have multiple iOS/tvOS devices and one Android device connected at the same time, since you can select which one to use from the Editor Settings (menu: Edit > Project Settings > Editor).

-In the Unity Remote section of the Editor settings (menu: Edit > Project Settings > Editor) you can switch the compression method between JPEG and PNG, and also optionally downsize the resolution of the screen image.
+In the Unity Remote section of the Editor settings (menu: Edit > Project Settings > Editor) you can switch the compression method between JPEG and PNG.
 PNG compression is “lossless” (so the image quality doesn’t degrade) but uses more bandwidth than JPEG.
 A downsized image has lower bandwidth requirements than one at full resolution.
 By changing these settings, you can trade image accuracy off against framerate as necessary.
+When using a lower resolution, be aware that Unity Remote downsizes images for better performance.

 Bear in mind that Unity Remote is only really intended to give a quick approximate check of how your game will look and feel when running on the device.
 Make sure that you occasionally do a full build and test the “real” app.